gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 The S3 URLs follow the structure `http(s)://<ServerAddress>/<BucketName>/<Path>/runner/<runner-id>/project/<id>/<cache-key>`.

-To share the cache between two or more runners, set the `Shared` flag to true.
-That will remove the runner token from the S3 URL (`runner/<runner-id>`) and all configured runners will share the same cache.
-Remember that you can also set `Path` to separate caches between runners when cache sharing is enabled.
+To share the cache between two or more Runners, set the `Shared` flag to true.
+That will remove the runner token from the S3 URL (`runner/<runner-id>`) and all configured Runners will share the same cache.
+Remember that you can also set `Path` to separate caches between Runners when cache sharing is enabled.

+### Install your own cache server

-Read how to [install your own caching server][caching].
+If you don't want to use a SaaS S3 server, you can install your own S3-compatible caching server:

+1. Login to a dedicated machine where the cache server will be running.
+1. Make sure that Docker Engine is installed on that machine.
+1. Start [minio], a simple S3-compatible server written in Go:

+    ```bash
+    docker run -it --restart always -p 9005:9000 \
+            -v /.minio:/root/.minio -v /export:/export \
+            --name minio \
+            minio/minio:latest server /export
+    ```

+    You can modify the port `9005` to expose the cache server on different port.

+1. Check the IP address of the server:

+    ```bash
+    hostname --ip-address
+    ```

+1. Your cache server will be available at `MY_CACHE_IP:9005`.
+1. Read the Access and Secret Key of minio with: `sudo cat /.minio/config.json`.
+1. Create a bucket that will be used by the Runner: `sudo mkdir /export/runner`.
+   `runner` is the name of the bucket in that case.
+If you choose a different bucket then it will be different.
+1. All caches will be stored in the `/export` directory.
+1. Configure `config.toml` as [described above](#distributed-runners-caching).

-## Distributed Docker registry mirroring
+## Distributed container registry mirroring

 To speed up jobs executed inside of Docker containers, you can use the [Docker registry mirroring service][registry].
 This will provide a proxy between your